NativeScript/docs-v7/getting-started/chapter-4.md

 ![login 8](img/cli-getting-started/chapter4/ios/1.png)
 ![login 8](img/cli-getting-started/chapter4/android/1.png)

 With that, the login page is completely functional.
-Now that you have user management working in your NativeScript app, let's move onto the page that users will use to manage their grocery list.
+Now that you have user management working in your NativeScript app, let's move onto the page where users will manage their grocery list.
 To do that, you need a module that shows items in a list, which is exactly what the ListView module does.

 > **TIP**: From this point forward in the guide you'll have to log in a lot, so you may find it helpful to hardcode your credentials in the app during development.
 The easiest way to do that is to pass an email address and password to the `UserViewModel()` constructor, for example: